happyharrycn/actionformer_release/README.md

 Specifically, we adopt a minimalist design and develop a Transformer based model for temporal action localization, inspired by the recent success of Transformers in NLP and vision.
 Our method, illustrated in the figure, adapts local self-attention to model temporal context in untrimmed videos, classifies every moment in an input video, and regresses their corresponding action boundaries.
 The result is a deep model that is trained using standard classification and regression loss, and can localize moments of actions in a single shot, without using action proposals or pre-defined anchor windows.

 ## Changelog
+* 11/18/2022: We have released the tech report](https://arxiv.org/pdf/2211.09074.pdf) for our submission to the [Ego4D Moment Queries (MQ) Challenge](https://eval.ai/web/challenges/challenge-page/1626/overview).
+The code repo now includes config files, pre-trained models and results on the Ego4D MQ benchmark.

 * 08/29/2022: Updated arXiv version.

 * 08/01/2022: Updated code repo with latest results on ActivityNet.